jphhofmann/redship/README.md

 - Handle each redis key (e.g. wildcard prefix) as individual go routine and output data to a individual elasticsearch index
 - Transformation of json fields -> E.g. add GeoIP data, convert ip-addresses to decimal or from decimal, convert unix timestamp to RFC3339 timestamp
-- Exooses comprehensive prometheus metrics about uptime, errors and shipping rate using it's inbuilt exporter
+- Exposes comprehensive prometheus metrics about uptime, errors and shipping rate using it's inbuilt exporter

 ## Configuration